hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/02__shrImallalitAlAlitaH.md

 > sanctum.

-​I don't know from where did you get the impression that kAlI or shivali~Nga is worshiped by RK Math people.
+I don't know from where did you get the impression that kAlI or shivali~Nga is worshiped by RK Math people.
 As far as I know they keep bANa li~Nga to make it adhikaraNa of AvAhana of rAmakR^iShNa.
 They don't worship shiva on that.
 They have mantra-s created to worship rAmakR^iShNa as